 It was shortly before 6pm on Tuesday when the news broke out amid a joint sitting of the house of assembly and senate to impeach president Robert Mugabe.
 The Zimbabwean leader, in power since independence from Britain in 1980, had been digging in and even said he would preside over a special congress of his party next month but the people of Zimbabwe, united in their resolve to see him out.
 Eventually, he gave in and resigned.

-“It is all over.
-It has come to an end and it is an era that brought pain.”
 On Tuesday they took to the streets and expressed their happiness in a moment that resembled scenes inside a stadium after a soccer world cup victory.
 Most told Quartz Africa they were happy.
 But there were some who said they were sad Mugabe had gone in a manner unbefitting of a man many still believe was the country’s liberator in his early days.

 “It is all over.
 It has come to an end and it is an era that brought pain.
 He should have listened and gone earlier,” said Munashe Tagwara, 48, who runs a clothing boutique shop along Nelson Mandela Street in central Harare.
 Many local youth gathered at the Africa Unity Square opposite the parliament building in Harare.
 They danced and sang in happiness.